lazy-eggplant/vs.templ/docs/syntax.md

 A full list of feasible expression types:

 - Empty expression, generally representing errors
-- String, automatically assigned from expressions starting with `#` (the prefix `#` is skipped)
+- String, automatically assigned from expressions starting with `#` (the prefix `#` is skipped and not part of the final string)
 - Integers (base 10), automatically assigned from expressions starting with a digit, `+`, `-` or `.`
+- Floating point numbers, like integers but always ending with `f`
 - Paths, of which three forms exists:
   - those starting with `$`.
-This special symbol is used to mark the nearest scope in the data XML being visited, or root if none.
+This special symbol is used to mark the nearest recorded node from the data XML being visited, or root if none.
   - Paths with arbitrary prefix `{var-name}` where `var-name`is searched for and resolved from the symbols' stack.
+They can only appear as the first token.
   - Absolute paths starting from the root, with prefix `/`.

 Path expressions will continue with one or more tokens `/`-terminated representing the tag name being visited.